 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Types of PR or Fundraising Manager Jobs

 Are There Job Opportunities for Public Relations and Fundraising Managers?

-In the United States, there were 73,500 jobs for Public Relations or Fundraising Manager in 2016.
+In 2016, there was an estimated number of 73,500 jobs in the United States for Public Relations or Fundraising Manager.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Public Relations or Fundraising Manager by 2026.
-There will be an estimated 6,900 positions for PR or Fundraising Manager per year.
+The BLS estimates 6,900 yearly job openings in this field.

 The states with the most job growth for PR or Fundraising Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.